ethel-dev/pi5-smart-home/CAMERAS-AND-NVR.md

 Any camera that has firmware that works locally providing your LAN with RTSP streams will work with the following NVR setup process.
 Many cameras that do not necessarily natively provide RTSP streams can be hooked up over various means to Scrypted, so look into plugins/integrations for prospective camera manufacturers and do your own research on that if needed.
 It is a good chance that if you already have some kind of cameras in your home, you may be able to liberate their functionality from the cloud via some means.

-## Scrypted NVR (Network Video Recording) and Smart Home Integration
+##  2. <a name='ScryptedNVRNetworkVideoRecordingandSmartHomeIntegration'></a>Scrypted NVR (Network Video Recording) and Smart Home Integration

 I used [Scrypted](https://www.scrypted.app/), which is a local solution for NVR and smart home camera integration.
 The NVR portion is a paid subscription, but I found it to be affordable at $15 every 3 months.
 For this guide, I assume you are already running Raspbian (Raspberry Pi OS) on your Raspberry Pi, which can be flashed onto a MicroSD via the easy to use Raspberry Pi Imager app that you can install on another computer.
-See my other guide on general Raspberry Pi setup for more details.
-But this guide uses **Docker Compose**, so truthfully it could probably be done on just about any supported target system running Linux (perhaps with some modifications, YMMV).
+See my other guide on [general Raspberry Pi setup](RASPBERRY-PI.md) for more details.

+It's worth mentioning, this guide uses **Docker Compose**, so truthfully it could probably be done on just about any supported target system running Linux (perhaps with some modifications, YMMV).

-### External Storage for Recordings
+###  2.1. <a name='ExternalStorageforRecordings'></a>External Storage for Recordings

 If you can, it is best to have external storage already set up for the video recording and plugged into/formatted to the [ext4](https://en.wikipedia.org/wiki/Ext4) filesystem ***before installing*** Scrypted for ease of setup.
 For Scrypted to work, there are different tiers of storage you will need to attach based on the number of cameras you have.
 By default, it needs enough for at least 3 days of continuous recording.